KarstenEconomou/netclop/README.md

 ```
 netclop rsc [OPTIONS] [PATHS] -o [DIRECTORY]
 ```
-If one LPT position file is given, it will be bootstrapped; otherwise, each LPT position files is treated as an observation.
+If one LPT position file is given, it will be bootstrapped; otherwise, each LPT position file is treated as an observation.

 ### Significance clustering
 Significance clustering can be run on a `networkx.Graph` object directly, which will partition and bootstrap